emmaking-smith/Modular_Latent_Space/README.md

 * Module to run Crystal-Yield on Buchwald-Hartwig data.
 * Associated code for running comparisons with Yield-BERT and GraphRXN.

-To run a prediction with Crystal-Yield with HTE-style data, run the following command:
+To run a prediction with Crystal-Yield with HTE-style data, run the following command in the buchwald directory:

 ```
-python buchwald/buchwald_yield_prediction.py --path_to_buchwald_data {PATH TO CSV FILE}
+python buchwald_yield_prediction.py --path_to_buchwald_data {PATH TO CSV FILE}
                                              --split {halide / base / ligand / additive}
                                              --test_mol_idx {INTEGER FROM 0-3 if split == halide, ligand, additive / INTEGER FROM 0-2 if split == base}
                                              --save_path {PATH TO SAVE DIRECTORY}